mayasharma2110/Treat-Yourself/README.md

 - It would be good to allow users to choose the frequency of their subscription (monthly, every 2 months etc).
 - Issue with delivery variable in contexts.py, when changing to a decimal variable this added extra decimal places which we didnt need, from googling I gound the solution to use the code below to fix it
 > delivery = round(delivery, 2)
+- Issue with multiplying the product price by 0.9 to get the discounted price, I had to use the below to fix this
+> round(Decimal('.90')*Decimal(product.price), 2)

 ### Online Validation